 WORDPRESS: Naturally!
 This is the content management system I use to develop all of my client sites, and what my own sites are built on.

 GUMROAD: The easiest way to start selling digital products.
 Well-designed and very user-friendly, you can literally set up shop in minutes.

 WOOCOMMERCE: The WordPress plugin I recommend for more robust e-commerce needs, particularly for physical products.

 For email marketing

 CONVERTKIT (*): Great email marketing system I use for my clients.
-Its automation features are easy to use and really can’t be beat.
+It’s automation sequences and landing page features are really easy to use and can’t be beaten.

-MAILCHIMP (*): The email marketing system I personally use for my business.
-It’s free for up to 2000 subscribers, with well-designed and user-friendly templates.
+MAILCHIMP: The email marketing system I personally use for my business.
+It’s free for up to 1000 subscribers, with well-designed and user-friendly templates.
 Plus, the free plan now has automation as well!

 For blogging and social media

 BUFFER : I manage my social media for both my personal businesses and clients with Buffer.
 You can easily share and schedule posts to Twitter, Facebook, Instagram, Google+, Pinterest and LinkedIn – all from one place.
 And it even gives you the best optimal times to post throughout the day.

 CLICK TO TWEET (*): An easy way to create click to tweet links that you can use anywhere.
 I use it to add click to tweets to my ebooks and email campaigns.